 1919 Actors' Equity calls the longest strike in American theatre history.
 Francis Bacon's Lightin' and 12 other Broadway shows go dark as the fledgling union's struggle for recognition moves to the picket lines.
 Four days later, the chorus in Florenz Ziegfeld, Jr.'s Follies form Chorus Equity and elect Marie Dressler as their first President.
 After 30 days, 37 closed productions and 16 prevented openings, and a loss of $3 million, the strike is settled and managers sign a five year contract.
 Responding to Equity's call for recognition, producer/director/actor George M. Cohan says "I will drive an elevator for a living before I will do business with any actors' union."
 A sign later appears in Times Square saying "Elevator Operator Wanted: George M. Cohan need not apply."

-1950 Two-time Academy Award-winning actor Luise Rainer stars in a revival of Henrik Ibsen's The Lady from the Sea as part of the Festival Theatre's season at the Fulton Theatre.
+1950 Two-time Academy Award winner Luise Rainer stars in a revival of Henrik Ibsen's The Lady from the Sea as part of the Festival Theatre's season at the Fulton Theatre.
 Directed by Sam Wanamaker, the cast also includes husband and wife actors Eli Wallach and Anne Jackson.

 1984 David Rabe's Hurlyburly opens at the Ethel Barrymore Theatre on Broadway.
 Mike Nichols directs a star-studded cast that includes Harvey Keitel, William Hurt, Ron Silver, Jerry Stiller, Cynthia Nixon, Sigourney Weaver, and Judith Ivey.
-The play about show business men trying to find themselves transferred from Off Broadway where Christopher Walken played the role Silver took over.
-Little known understudy Kevin Spacey fills in for various of the male roles throughout the run.
+The play about show business men trying to find themselves transferred from Off-Broadway where Christopher Walken played the role taken over by Silver.